 - An outline: List the topics you'll cover in the documentation.
 Your outline should align with your learning goals and objectives and describe the topics and steps needed by the users to achieve their goals.

 - Audience: Keep them in mind at all times — this ensures you write what your audience actually wants to read.

 - Receivables: What current information do you have?
 What information do you need to get?
 For example, you might need to interview a DevOps Evangelist or Code Release Manager to gather more information.

 - Tasks: Create a checklist of tasks to complete and mention who is responsible for each activity.
-Use tools like Scribe to document and share instructions in seconds.
-Invite team members to Scribe to see and collaborate on all technical documentation tasks.
+Use tools like Scribe to document and share process instructions.

 - Deliverables: What type of content do you want to create?
 Usability testing reports?
 User flow schemes or user journey?
 Scenario maps?
 User story maps?
 UX style guide?
 FAQ?
 Also include the due date.

-Scribe top tip: Ensure all templates are pre-approved to avoid wasting time and make your life easier.
+💡 Scribe tip: Ensure all templates are pre-approved to avoid wasting time and make your life easier.